Wherever you are, we can get there at the drop of a hat. Some of our top areas in Oldham are:

 Don’t fancy learning manual?
 We offer automatic lessons in Oldham too!

-Deciding between manual and automatic is a big decision.
+Deciding between manual and automatic driving lessons is a big decision.
 A manual licence will enable you to drive both manual and automatic vehicles, whereas an automatic licence will restrict you to an automatic.
 Automatic lessons also tend to be pricier because there are fewer automatic instructors, but then again there is less to get your head around, so you could be passing quicker.

 Since Oldham’s hilly in parts, you might find a manual suits you best.
 You’ll be able to change down a gear immediately if you’re ever needing extra oomph.
 However, if you’re travelling into Manchester a lot, particularly around rush hour, an automatic could be handier.
 You won’t have to worry about changing gears all the time in queues, making life easier.
 But we can only offer you some of the pros and cons.
 The final decision is yours!